TahmidMuntaser/Demo-WebPage-3.0/README.md

 #Description

 This page is designed by Html and css.
-Credit not goes to me because I take many ideas from the other designer.
+Credit not goes to me because I took many ideas from the other designer.

 */
 I'm just a learner, trying to learn so many things from other...